Alias Reference¶

 RMAN> connect catalog rman@catdb

-Quick navigation to Oracle and OraDBA directories:
+Quick navigation to Oracle and OraDBA directories.

 Oracle Directories¶